Synchronized Bimodal Amplitude Patterns in Heterogeneous Oscillatory Media -- Experiment and Theory: Complex Ginzburg–Landau Equation with Mean-Field Coupling

 For $C_1=-2.5$, two distinct amplitude and phase domains are clearly visible: a high-amplitude region in the top-left corner and a low-amplitude region occupying the remaining area.
 The underlying eigenfrequency heterogeneity $g(\omega)$ is reflected in amplitude and phase patterns, yet the mean frequencies are spatially uniform.
 As $C_1$ increases, the high-amplitude region expands while the low-amplitude region shrinks, and the values of the amplitudes in the two regions approach each other.
 Furthermore, the frequencies for each $C_1$ value are uniform across the entire spatial domain.
 These plots show that the oscillators within each of the two regions are locked at similar phases, and the phase of the high-amplitude region is slightly ahead of that of the low-amplitude region (note that the frequency is defined negatively in this case).

 \

-In Figure~\ref{fig:Yuki_2_Sim}, we plotted the distribution of the amplitudes for the same $C_1$-values used in Figure~\ref {fig:Yuki_1_Sim}.
+In Figure~\ref{fig:Yuki_2_Sim}, we plot the distribution of the amplitudes for the same $C_1$-values used in Figure~\ref {fig:Yuki_1_Sim}.
+The amplitudes can be extracted from the numerical data using Eq.~\eqref{eq:Varible_polar_coordinates}.
 From the data, it is clear that there are two peaks for all four values of $C_1$.
 Using the Kernel density estimate defined in equation~\eqref{eq:KDE}, we can locate the mean radius of each mode.
 The maxima of the distributions, shown as blue dots, are used to quantify the mode states via the ratio $\rho$ defined in Section~\ref{sec:ECSE}.
-Since the experimental peaks are roughly twice as broad as the simulated ones, we restrict the counting to oscillators within $\pm 0.1$ of each peak maximum.
 From the four different histograms, one can clearly observe how oscillators transition from the low-amplitude mode to the high-amplitude mode as $C_1$ is increased.\

 \